Skip to main content Skip to footer

 If you think you have measles:

-• Stay home and avoid contact with other people.
+1. Stay home and avoid contact with others.

-• CALL ahead before visiting a medical clinic or hospital so they can prepare for your arrival and stop virus spread.
+2. Call ahead before you visit a doctor, clinic, or hospital so they can prepare for your arrival and prevent virus spread.

-• Your healthcare provider will assess you for measles and will test you if they think you may have measles.
+Your healthcare provider will assess you for measles and may test you if they think you may have measles.

 • If you're diagnosed with measles, a healthcare provider or laboratory will report your test result to your local public health unit.
 Your local public health unit will contact you to try to figure out: